wp-plugins/simple-facebook-plugin/readme.txt

 == Description ==

-Simple Facebook Plugin enables Facebook Page owners to attract and gain Likes from their own wordpress blogs.
+Simple Facebook Plugin enables Facebook Page owners to attract and gain Likes from their own WordPress blogs.
 The **Like Box** enables users to:

 * See how many users already like this Page, and which of their friends like it too
 * Read recent posts from the Page